 Then, continue the learning with part two of ‘how to measure an earthquake’ to find out about the tools scientists use to calculate these measurements.

 This article is a part of series developed in collaboration with AF8[Alpine Fault magnitude 8] aimed at explaining earthquake science and increasing understanding of earthquake risk and resilience.
+This article was first published on the Bounce website, 12 May 2022.
 With thanks to our science partners for their contributions: QuakeCoRE: New Zealand Centre for Earthquake Resilience, Resilience to Nature’s Challenges, University of Otago and GNS Science.